gitranes/pman/README.md

 ### Implemented / Not implemented

 * Implemented commands:
-  * 'new' - The user is able create an encrypted database.
+  * `new` - The user is able create an encrypted database.
-  * 'get' - The user is able to fetch entries from the database.
+  * `get` - The user is able to fetch entries from the database.
-  * 'add' - The user is able to add entries to the database.
+  * `add` - The user is able to add entries to the database.
-  * 'list' - The user can list all entries of the database.
+  * `list` - The user can list all entries of the database.
 * Not implemented commands:
-  * 'login' - Login caching is a nice-to-have feature, which needs to
+  * `login` - Login caching is a nice-to-have feature, which needs to
   * implemented securely.
-  * 'del' - The internal data structures would need reworking to better
+  * `del` - The internal data structures would need reworking to better
   * support deleting.
-  * 'edit' - Interactive editing is again a nice-to-have feature.
+  * `edit` - Interactive editing is again a nice-to-have feature.

 * Implemented options:
-  * '--echo|-e' - The user can control the echoing of the prompts.
+  * `--echo|-e` - The user can control the echoing of the prompts.
-  * '--db-path|-d path' - The user can specify a database from the command-line.
+  * `--db-path|-d path` - The user can specify a database from the command-line.
 * Not implemented options:
-  * '--category|-c' - Currently the database only supports a single category.
+  * `--category|-c` - Currently the database only supports a single category.
-  * '--clip|-x' - Clipboard integration is not trivial, and requires focus
-  * from a security POV (password cannot remain in the clipboard).
+  * `--clip|-x` - Clipboard integration is not trivial, and requires focus from a security POV (password cannot remain in the clipboard).
 ### Improvements

 * Implement the missing commands / options